Case Study · Crisis & Emergency Response

 The In-the-Moment Interview

-The initial expectation was straightforward: grab b-roll and distribute it to outlets in the Los Angeles market.
-Walking the Altadena site with EPA personnel, I overheard a discussion with Torri Huelskoetter, the EPA Federal On-Scene Coordinator who had deployed from Region 10 — specifically, from Alaska.
+I was sent to a site in Altadena to grab b-roll for distribution to the Los Angeles media market.
+Walking through the site, I overheard a discussion with Tori Huelskoetter, the EPA Federal On-Scene Coordinator who deployed from Region 10 in the Pacific Northwest.

 In addition to the Spectrum News pickup, I delivered b-roll packages directly to CBS for use on 60 Minutes.